-As an orchestral musician, Mr. Aubrun has collaborated with conductors such as Pierre Boulez, Heinz Holliger, Gustavo Dudamel, James Conlon, Esa-Pekka Salonen, Neville Mariner and Emmanuel Krivine, and has performed in halls such as Paris Salle Pleyel and Cité de la Musique, Valladolid Auditorium, Monte-Carlo Auditorium, Los Angeles Walt Disney Concert Hall and Royce Hall.
-He has been a guest violinist of the Los Angeles Philharmonic, the Monte-Carlo Philharmonic, the Nice Opera and the Orchestre de Cannes.
-He is currently co-concertmaster of the conductorless Kaleidoscope Chamber Orchestra based in Los Angeles.
+As an orchestral musician, Aubrun has collaborated with conductors such as Pierre Boulez, Heinz Holliger, Gustavo Dudamel, James Conlon, Esa-Pekka Salonen, Neville Mariner and Emmanuel Krivine, and has performed in halls such as Paris Salle Pleyel and Cité de la Musique, Valladolid Auditorium, Monte-Carlo Auditorium, Los Angeles Walt Disney Concert Hall, Hollywood Bowl and Royce Hall.
+He has been a guest violinist with the Los Angeles Philharmonic, the Monte-Carlo Philharmonic, The Las Vegas Philharmonic, the Nice Opera and the Orchestre de Cannes and has served as co-concertmaster of the conductorless Kaleidoscope Chamber Orchestra based in Los Angeles.

-He maintains an ongoing interest in non-classical styles.
-He has recorded for Mayer Hawthorne and performed with Pink Martini, Marco Antonio Solis, Gloria Trevi and Harout Balyan in halls such as the Hollywood Bowl, and the Nokia, Dolby, and Greek Theaters.
+He maintains an ongoing interest in non classical styles.
+He has recorded for Mayer Hawthorne and performed with Pink Martini, Marco Antonio Solis, Harout Balyan, Moby, Andrew Bird and Herbie Hancock in halls such as the Hollywood Bowl, and the Nokia, Dolby, and Greek Theaters.